if it is anything like the mazda then it will be crap lol

 INTERESTING...
 Usual source or have I missed some press release?

-Then we can count on the Bocanegra styled Cupra to use it & later on in the product life-cycle the face-lifted FR / Polo GTI-cup!!!
+Then we can count on the Bocanegra styled Cupra to use it & later on in the product life-cycle the face-lifted FR / Polo GTI-cup!!!:whistle:

 lol what you trying to say about my sources.Albeit this source being media driven, my Audi insiders have said about 6 months ago that the Audi execs were worried about the A1 being able to tackle the mini in driving dynamics if it had the twist beam thingy like the Ibiza has, and not fully independent rear suspension, hence the word on the grapevine being that the A1 will be superior chassis wise.

 I think the fabia II is still on a slightly modified PQ24 chassis.
-For money saving purpose I would predict that VAG would have designed the chassis so that a independent rear suspension can simply bolt on, as Audi and seat did work on developing the PQ25 together!
+For money saving purpose I would predict that VAG would have designed the chassis so that a independant rear suspension can simply bolt on, as audi and seat did work on developing the PQ25 together!

 I have little reason to believe that the New-Ibiza & FabiaII are not sharing the same PQ25 platform!